ontocord/mixturevitae/README.md

 The decontamination scripts are provided in the `decontamination` folder.

 ## Math Word Problems
-The script for generating math word problems is in the `process_data/math_word_problems` folder.
+The script for generating math word problems is in the `math_word_problems` folder.